kamranahmedse/laravel-censor/README.md

     ```

 ## How to Contribute
-- You may add some new functionality, improve some existing functionality, improve the code maybe etc and open up a pull request explaining what you did and I will be more than happy to accept it.
+- Feel free to add some new functionality, improve some existing functionality etc and open up a pull request explaining what you did.
-- Report any issues in the [issues section](https://github.com/kamranahmedse/laravel-censor/issues) or reach me directly at kamranahmed.se@gmail.com if it can't wait ;)
+- Report any issues in the [issues section](https://github.com/kamranahmedse/laravel-censor/issues)
+- Also you can reach me directly at kamranahmed.se@gmail.com with any feedback